wallaby-rails/wallaby-rails/docs/authorizer.md

 > Read more at [Authorizer Naming Convention](convention.md#authorizer)

-Let's see how a authorizer can be created so that Wallaby knows its existence.
+Let's see how au authorizer can be created so that Wallaby knows its existence.

 Similar to the way in Rails, create a custom authorizer for model `Product` inheriting from `Admin::ApplicationAuthorizer` (the base authorizer mentioned [above](#authorizer)) as below: